AresMUSH/ares-discord/README.md

 ### Weird Bot Errors

 If everything else is working, check the game log and the bot log (`ares-discord/bot##.log` - look for the highest numbered log) for any weird errors.

+## Upgrades

+If you ever need to upgrade your bot, here are the steps:

+To upgrade the bot, log into your server shell and run `ps -aux | grep node`.
+You should see a line like this with "node bot.js" at the end:

+    ares     1234  0.0  1.2 811652 25792 ?
+Sl   01:01   0:02 node bot.js

+The number in the second column is the process id.
+Stop the bot by typing:

+    kill -9 <process ID>

+Then do this to upgrade the bot code:

+    cd ares-discord
+    git pull
+    npm install

+Finally, restart the bot:

+    nohup node bot.js&